 Section 3.
-PROCEDURES GOVERNING REVISION OF CURRICULUM AND DEGREE REQUIREMENTS proposal-indicating whether two-thirds of the faculty has approved the proposal or not-and submit it, where appropriate, to the divisional school and/or dean.
+PROCEDURES GOVERNING REVISION OF CURRICULUM AND DEGREE REQUIREMENTS

+A. Each proposed change in curriculum and in degree requirements shall be discussed and approved by the department or school of origin.
+The head of the department, school or college shall sign the proposal-indicating whether two-thirds of the faculty has approved the proposal or not-and submit it, where appropriate, to the divisional school and/or dean.
 Approval by the school and/or college dean shall be given in accordance with established procedures of the respective school or college.
 The school or college dean shall sign the proposal as evidence of such approval.
-The department, school, or college originating the proposal shall forward one copy with the required signatures to the provost for signature, along with an electronic copy of the proposal.
+The department,